gsteinLTU/RoboscapeSimulator/README.md

  - `PORT` - Port to listen on for web server
  - `SERVER`- RoboScape/NetsBlox server to connect to
  - `DEBUG` - Filter for debug output.
 Set to `roboscape-sim:*` to see all from this program.
+ - `SENSORS` - Set to `all` to allow for sensors not available on the ActivityBots